qwat/QWAT/doc/upgrade.rst

     * This will test the migration process
 * If the migration process is OK, then launch again the command with the parameter to upgrade the real DB : ``./upgrade_db.sh --upgrade yes``

-.. notice:: Your *.pg_service.conf* must contain connexions to qwat, qwat_test and qwat_conform DB
+.. note:: Your *.pg_service.conf* must contain connexions to qwat, qwat_test and qwat_conform DB

 The way it works
 ================